A timeline of Camila Cabello and Shawn Mendes' love story

 On 26 August, they performed “Señorita” at the MTV Video Music Awards (VMAs), which again sparked talks about their relationship.

-Photographed kissing by the paparazzi multiple times and criticised for it, the two posted a video of them kissing on Shawn’s Instagram account on 12 September.
+After being photographed kissing by the paparazzi multiple times and criticised for it, the two eventually posted a video of them kissing on Shawn’s Instagram account on 12 September.

 View this post on Instagram